 The Philippines is an agrarian country, with half of its population engaged in farming.
 In 2017, the agriculture and forestry sector alone contributed 8.4% to national GDP – a share which rises to 9.6% if fisheries are included – ...READ MORE

-China is the world's largest agricultural economy, consuming and supplying more than half of the world's pork, and supplying one-third of its horticultural products, rice, and cotton and close to 20% of the world's wheat, maize, and poultry.
+China is the world's largest agricultural economy, consuming and supplying more than half of the world's pork, and supplying one-third of its horticultural products, rice, and cotton and approximately 20% of the world's wheat, maize, and poultry.
 The ...READ MORE

 The agriculture, livestock and fisheries sector in Brazil plays a key role in the domestic economy, accounting for 4.7% of total GDP, 24% of total export value, and 3.7% of total employment in 2016.
 The GDP of the sector registered a 6.6% y/y ...READ MORE

 Thailand's agricultural sector accounted for 8.3% of national GDP and for 31% of total employment in 2016.
 Agriculture, forestry and hunting claimed 91% of sector output, while fishing contributed 9% in the same year.
 Thailand is among the world's ...READ MORE

 The agriculture, livestock and fishing sectors play a key role in the Mexican economy with their value added accounting for 3.6% of the GDP at the end of 2016.
 The primary industry is among the largest employers in the country, sustaining 13.2% of ...READ MORE

 The agriculture, livestock and fishing sector plays a key role in Argentina’s economy, accounting for 6.4% of GDP, 29.9% of the total exports and 5.3% of the total registered employment as of the end of 2016.
 During the year, the agricultural ...READ MORE